Biruk-Abere/Pre-training-and-Fine-Tuning-with-PyTorch/README.md

 ----------------------------------------------------------------
 ```

+The input size to the model remains the same as before, specified as 3 x 32 x 32, which suggests RGB images of 32x32 pixels.
+The output size, as indicated by the final layer shape [64, 1000], implies that for each image in a batch of 64, the model will output a vector of 1000 elements, where each element corresponds to a class score.
+The total parameters of the model are listed as 138,357,544.
+However, after the freezing process, all the parameters are listed as non-trainable, which is indicated by the number of trainable parameters being 0 and the non-trainable parameters being 138,357,544.
+This suggests that the weights of the network have been frozen and will not be updated during further training.

 ## Adjusting the output layer

 Let's now adjust the output layer or the classifier portion of our pre-trained model to our needs.
 Right now our pre-trained model has `out_features = 1000` because there are 1000 classes in the ImageNet.
 However we don't have 1000 classes , we only have let's say an out_features of 3 classes , tiger , misty and neither.. we can change the classifier portion of our model by creating a new series of layers.